 It's the Grass

 The grass is the jungle - the grass creates the environment.
-Take away the jungle, everything stops - the bugs crawl away or fly or burrow to another lawn, the bacteria dry up and die, the fungi, mold, and algae wither and blow away.
+Take away the jungle, and everything stops - the bugs crawl away or fly or burrow to another lawn, the bacteria dry up and die, and the fungi, mold, and algae wither and blow away.
 It all stops - no more depolluting.